thalesgroup-cert/Watcher/Watcher/docs/_build/html/_sources/README.md.txt

     AUTH_LDAP_BIND_PASSWORD=
     AUTH_LDAP_BASE_DN=
     AUTH_LDAP_FILTER=(uid=%(user)s)

+Now, you can restart your instance and the parameters will be taken into account:

+    docker-compose down
+    docker-compose up

 ## Update Watcher
 To update Watcher image please follow the instructions below:

 - Stop all containers: `docker-compose down`
-- Remove the old image: `docker rmi felix83000/watcher:latest`
+- Remove the old docker images: `docker rmi felix83000/watcher:latest searx/searx searx/searx-checker rssbridge/rss-bridge:latest`
-- Pull the newer image: `docker-compose up`
+- Pull the newer docker images: `docker-compose up`

+This will update Watcher, Rss-bridge and Searx.

 ## Remove the database

 You may want to **reset** your database entirely, in case of troubleshooting or other.
-To do this you need to remove the database stored in your host system and re-build the image:
+To do this you need to remove the database stored in your host system and restart the instance:

     docker-compose down
     docker volume rm watcher-project_db_data